7th Grade

 Madrichim (8th-12th graders)

 In our Madrichim program, students have the opportunity to volunteer as assistant teachers and serve as role models for the students in the Jewish Experience Center.
 Madrichim volunteer on Sunday mornings either on-site (24 sessions at KI from 9-11:30am) or at our OJE program (10 sessions at Tumbleweed Camp from 9am-1pm and 2 sessions at KI from 9:00-11:30am.)
 Madrichim assignments are subject to availability, and receive a stipend or community service hours for their time.
 Madrichim will learn how to develop leadership skills and learn how to make a difference in their community.
-As madrichim are role models for the younger students with whom they work, they are required to be enrolled in at least one other program (8th grade class, KITT, Teen Social Action Trip, or one of the two KI EDU: Powered by AJU Classes).
-(8th-12th grade)
+As madrichim are role models for the younger students with whom they work, they are required to be enrolled in at least one other program.

 KI EDU: Powered by AJU Courses

 We are thrilled to offer two college-credit courses through American Jewish University.
-These courses have a strict attendance requirement and payment (and financial assistance requests) are handled directly through AJU.
-Each class has 3 Sunday sessions (10am-2pm) and 10 Tuesday night sessions (6-8pm).
+These courses have a strict attendance requirement.
+Each class has 2 Sunday sessions (10am-2pm) and 13 Tuesday night sessions (6-8pm).
 Please note that payment (and financial assistance requests) will be handled directly through AJU).

 This year's courses: